 - Mini puzzle – Also got these at the dollar store!
 They are great to throw in a bag for sideline play at gymnastics classes or when you’re out at a restaurant.

 - Photo Puzzle – My girls LOVE the picture puzzles I’ve made in the past from Shutterfly so I made them a new 252 piece one that’s due to arrive any day!
 Tip: Pick photos that include different color schemes so it’s easily for them to separate them out into different piles.
 Then it’s almost like assembling mini puzzles that connect!

 And if you noticed a glaring category missing, well we don’t do candy in our Easter baskets in our house, but I’ll probably throw in some Annie’s granola bars or fruit snacks.

-Other posts to find basket filled ideas for 3 and 5 year olds:
+Other posts to find basket filled ideas: